xemnms/251-Errors/Isles_DMM.md

 **\<03/20/2026\>** : Comment by: Badosa; You did well in implementing comprehensive input validation for all setters and maintaining clear code organization with helpful comments, and you can improve by creating a parameterized constructor for easier initialization, and making behavior methods like useElement() more descriptive and interactive.

+**\<03/20/2026\>** : Comment by: Rodenas; You did well in designing the Mage_Isles class with clear attributes like elementName, powerLevel, and type, and the validation in your setters helped make the class more reliable, and you can improve by adding more advanced behaviors or interactions to make the class more dynamic.

 ---